indexmod/archive/qa.md

 layout: info
 published: true
 ---
-# Why some articles of the encyclopedia are non-English?
+# Why are some articles of the encyclopedia non-English?

 The Indexmod Encyclopedia data core are articles in English, but you can create pages in any language matching the [Template](https://indexmod.github.io/encyclopedia/template).

 # May I translate some page?

-Create copy of the page which you want to be translated.
+Create the copy of the page which you want to be translated.
 Paste [sample of the page](internet-yami-ichi) translated into simplified Russian.

 Use